roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Prico smiles.
-The current life of Hinagiku consist of arising in the morning and flirting with Prico, and before she note it, the noon should arrive.
-She has a light lunch then, watches a movies or plays a games with Prico, and flirts.
+The current life of Hinagiku consist of arising in the morning and flirting with Prico, and before she note it the noon should arrive.
+She has a light lunch then, watches a movies, or plays a games with Prico, and flirts.
 It is flirting in the evening likewise, and it is also flirting upon a dinner.
 They are alive to flirt with each other, is no exaggeration to say as much.

 "Well, isn't it okay?"

-Hinagiku coiling  the cigarette between her lips.
+Hinagiku twirls  the cigarette between her lips.
 Thereupon, as Prico handed her an ashtray, Hinagiku took her cigarette out.